hanmarkslag/altisnkmasters/README.md

-# repo for NK Masters
+# Repo for KNAU NK Masters 2016